CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 ## WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED

-SSH client used in VSCode remembers the key of the servers in the file `~/.ssh/known_hosts`.
+SSH client used in VSCode remembers the fingerprint of the servers in the file `~/.ssh/known_hosts`.
 If we created a new key for the ephemeral container, we can get the error `REMOTE HOST IDENTIFICATION HAS CHANGED`.
 It is enough to open the file `~/.ssh/known_hosts` and delete the offending line.
 VSCode is a Windows program, so the offending file is in windows `C:\Users\luciano\.ssh\known_hosts`.
+It is hard to recognize the line.
+Rename the file to known_hosts.bak and retry to connect.
+It will recreate the file `known_hosts`.
 In the `WSL2 terminal` we can use:

 ```bash